dominik-/t-race/README.md

 * Monitoring data collected from workers (and possibly the SUT), stored by Prometheus.

 ## Concepts
-t-race was created with the idea of *monitoring your monitors*.
+t-race was created with the idea of *monitoring your monitors* - on a system-scope.
 Software is being developed as microservices and deployed into complex, layered virtual environments with a lot of *software infrastructure* (think, e.g., Kubernetes).
 Monitoring, tracing and logging - in summary observability or telemetry tooling - is an essential part of such software infrastructure.
 But how well suited exactly are these tools for specific types of analyses, e.g. root cause analysis vs. real-time monitoring?
 In a running production setting, it does not make sense to evaluate the quality of observability tooling, as this would lead to a second layer of monitoring - to monitor the monitors.
 As nested monitoring would be incredibly inefficient, I aimed to create a workload generator, which enables reasoning about *choices in deployment and configuaration of observability tooling* in an offline setting.

 The fundamental idea behind t-race is consequently to create a repeatable and generic workload for observability tools.
 As we want to go beyond testing the backend of observability tools (which probably would come down to test the maximum throughput for writing to a database), we need to emulate services generating observability data in a semi-realistic setting.
 We do so by *emulating service architectures*, which mimic the complexity of actual, large scale deployments.
+Thus t-race was created as an approache to generate traces.

-TODO: the following parts might be incomplete!
+_NOTE: the following parts might be incomplete!_

 ### Services and Call Hierachy
 The basic unit of the architecture description used as input to a workload is a *service*.
 Services are an abstraction of a unit of software that has some internal functionality and comprises synchronous and asynchronous calls to other services.
 Each service is deployed to an *environment* and sends generated traces to a *sink*.
 The internal functionality of a service is emulated by a delay, which is called *work*.
 A pair of *work* and a call to another service are each paired into a *unit*.